- Not a substitute for professional veterinary help.

-- Stick to dirt paths or walkways when walking your dog.
+- Stick to dirt paths or grassy walkways and avoid pavement when walking your dog.

 - Never leave your dog in a parked car.
 Temperatures can skyrocket and become fatal in as little as 30 minutes.

-- Open screen windows when dogs are inside to create a cool cross breeze.
+- If no A/C is available, open screen windows when dogs are inside and use a fan to create a cool cross breeze.

 - Make sure your dog has access to plenty of shade and water if outside.